 QE Preparation, Phase 1

-Spring and Summer Term, Year One:
+Summer Term, Year 1:

 At the end of the first term of enrollment in SA 897 (PhD Qualifying Examination), the student, supervisor, and supervisory committee will submit a brief progress report to the Graduate Program Chair, via the Program Assistant, indicating whether goals set out in the QE course outline have been achieved or renegotiated.